craigbarnes/dte/docs/dterc.md

 Note: buffers opened from existing files will have their newline type detected automatically.

+### **optimize-true-color** [true]

+If set to `true`, this option will cause the [`hi`] command to automatically replace 24-bit #RRGGBB colors with palette colors 16-255, but only if there's an exact color match among the default, extended palette colors.

+This allows defining color schemes in #RRGGBB notation while still sending the shortest possible escape sequence to the terminal.

+Note: this optimization only works if the terminal has not been configured with custom values for colors 16-255.
+If you have changed these extended palette colors, you should set this option to `false`.

 ### **select-cursor-char** [true]

 Whether to include the character under the cursor in selections.